-Applicants are advised that statutory requirements applicable to grants under this FOA can be found in the RHY Act, 34 U.S.C.
+Applicants are advised that statutory requirements applicable to grants under this FOA can be found in the Runaway and Homeless Youth Act, 34 U.S.C.
 11201-11281.

-Staff safety: Projects must have safety protocols for outreach workers and drop-in center workers.
+Staff Safety: Projects must have safety protocols for workers.

-Background checks: Pursuant to 45 CFR § 1351.23(j) of the RHY Rule, projects must have a plan to ensure background checks are completed on all employees, contractors, volunteers, and consultants who have regular and unsupervised private contact with youth served by the organization, and on all adults who reside in or operate host homes, beginning on October 1, 2017.
-Required background checks include state or tribal criminal history records, including fingerprint checks; sex offender registry check; and any other checks required by state law; and to the extent the project is able to, the plan should include Federal Bureau of Investigation (FBI) criminal history records, including fingerprint checks and child abuse and neglect registry checks.
+Background Checks: Pursuant to 45 CFR § 1351.23(j) of the RHY Rule, projects must have a plan to ensure background checks are completed on all employees, contractors, volunteers, and consultants who have regular and unsupervised private contact with youth served by the organization, and on all adults who reside in or operate host homes, beginning on October 1, 2017.
+Required background checks to include state or tribal criminal history records, including fingerprint checks; sex offender registry check; and any other checks required by state law, and to the extent the project is able to, the plan should include Federal Bureau of Investigation (FBI) criminal history records, including fingerprint checks and child abuse and neglect registry checks.
 If a project is unable to obtain FBI criminal history information or child abuse and neglect registry information, the agency plan must detail efforts to obtain such information and the impediments to doing so.
-In addition, as appropriate to job functions, projects must also include verification of educational credentials and employment experience, the individual's driving records (for those who will transport youth), and professional licensing records.
+In addition, as appropriate to job functions, projects must also include verification of educational credentials and employment experience, and the individual's driving records (for those who will transport youth), and professional licensing records.

-Emergency preparedness plan: Pursuant to 45 CFR § 1351.23(g) of the RHY Rule, projects must have plans for routine preventative maintenance of facilities as well as preparedness, response, and recovery efforts.
-The plan should contain strategies for addressing evacuation, security, food, medical supplies, and notification of youths? families, as appropriate.
-In the event of an evacuation due to specific facility issues, such as fire, loss of utilities, or other significant damage (e.g., natural disasters, hurricanes, tornadoes, flood) an alternative location needs to be designated and included in the plan.
+Emergency Preparedness Plan: Pursuant to 45 CFR § 1351.23(g) of the RHY Rule, projects must have plans for routine preventative maintenance of facilities as well as preparedness, response, and recovery efforts.
+The plan should contain strategies for addressing evacuation, security, food, medical supplies, and notification of youths' families, as appropriate.
+In the event of an evacuation due to specific facility issues, such as fire, loss of utilities, or other significant damage, (e.g., natural disasters, hurricanes, tornadoes, flood), an alternative location needs to be designated and included in the plan.

-Licensing requirement: Pursuant to 45 CFR § 1351.23(h), projects must have plans to ensure that all shelters are licensed, and any shelter to which the project regularly refers clients has evidence of current licensure, in states or localities with licensure requirements.
+Licensing Requirement: Pursuant to 45 CFR § 1351.23(h), projects must have plans to ensure that all shelters are licensed and must include evidence of current licensure for any shelter to which the project regularly refers clients in states or localities with licensure requirements.